LiamB-immalle/Portfolio/README.md

 - Drew a pinguin and refactored the code: [pinguin](https://github.com/LiamB-immalle/pinguin)
 - Finished my clickergame: [Clicker](https://github.com/LiamB-immalle/Clicker)

-- Started a game to learn how timers work, it's not yet working though: [timergame](https://github.com/LiamB-immalle/timergame) -> never finished
+- Started a game to learn how timers work: [timergame](https://github.com/LiamB-immalle/timergame) -> not finished

 - Tried the FizzBuzzTest and came up with this solution: